laravel/nova-pennant/README.md

 ### Authorization to Modify Feature Values

-By default Nova user will not have access to activate or deactive features when user are authorized to see the resource.
-You need to use `canRun()` method to authorized all or specific users.
+By default, Nova users will not have access to activate or deactivate features when they are authorized to see the resource.
+You need to use the `canRun()` method to authorize all or specific users.

 ```php
 use Laravel\Nova\Http\Requests\NovaRequest;